-- 1. 8" & 9" (200 & 250mm) Caster Wheels:
+1. 8" Caster Wheels:

-- a.
-Release all air from tire.

-- b.
-Remove caster wheel from fork using a 1/2" wrench.

-- c.
-Make sure there is no residual air in tire before you remove bolts that hold the two rim halves together.

-- d.
-Remove four bolts from rim using a #3

-phillips screwdriver.
-Separate two

-halves of rim.

-XII.
-MAINTENANCE

-- e.
-Repair or replace inner tube. - f.
-Reassemble the caster wheel; make sure the bearing spacer is in place and all four bolts are tightened to a torque of 60 in.-lbs.
-(6.8 N.m). - g.
-Mount caster wheel onto fork.
-Install washers correctly tighten bolt to 240 in.-lbs.
-(27 N.m). - h.
-Inflate tire to proper pressure level.
+- a) Release all air from tire. - b) Remove caster wheel from fork. - Make sure there is no residual air in tire before you remove bolts that hold the two rim halves together. - d) Remove four bolts from rim.
+Separate two halves of rim. - e) Repair or replace inner tube. - f) Reassemble the caster wheel; makesure the bearing spacer is in place and all four bolts are secure. - NOTE- Use a torque setting of 240 inch-pounds when tightening bolts. - g) Mount caster wheel onto fork.
+Install washers correctly. - h) Inflate tire to proper pressure level.

-2. 12" (310 mm) Drive Wheels:
+2. 14" Drive Wheels:

-- a.
-Elevate and securely support chair so that wheel is off the ground.
-Release all air from tire. - b.
-Remove four (4) lug nuts (A) from rim using a socket wrench. - c.
-Make sure all air has been removed from tire.
-Remove the four bolts inside the rim.
-Separate two halves of rim. - d.
-Repair or replace inner tube.
-Reassemble the wheel.

-Use a torque setting of 120 in.-lbs.
-(13.5 N.m) to re-tighten bolts. - e.
-Inflate tire to proper pressure level (listed on tire sidewall).
+- a) Elevate and securely support chair so that wheel is off the ground. - b) Release all air from tire. - c) Remove the four lug nuts securing wheel to hub (this is necessary only if technician desires to remove entire wheel assembly-not required). - d) Remove all bolts holding two halves of rim together. - e) Repair or replace inner tube. - f) Reassemble wheel rim.
+Use a torque setting of 180 lbs.-in. to re-tighten bolts. - g) Re-secure wheel to hub using four lug nuts.
+Use a torque setting of 240 lbs.-in. to re-tighten lug nuts. - h) Inflate tire to proper pressure level (listed on tire sidewall).

+It is recommended to operate chair for 10-15 hours and then re-verify installation torque of lug nuts at 240 lbs.-in.